%there: SSH client#

 --help Show this message and exit.

-upload root directory is set by the HERE_CHROOT value of the here-server config.
+The SFTP root directory is set by the HERE_SFTP_ROOT value of the here-server

 %%there shell